falon3/dicomBrowserImageViewer/README.md

 ```

 # to setup with apache
-edit the apache config file (ie. /etc/apache2/apache2.conf) with something like the following
+edit the apache config file (ie. /etc/apache2/apache2.conf) to add with something like the following

 ```
 <VirtualHost *:8000>